Why an emergence package?

 Other electrical stuff.

-Headlight While the power is down and you may have a flashlight or built in light like in an emergency radio those lights are not always very handy as they are fixed to some sort of appliance or you have to hold it.
+Headlight While the power is down and you may have a flashlight or built in light like in an emergency radio those lights are not always very handy as they are fixed to some sort of appliance that you don't want to deplete or you have to hold it.
 At such moments a headlight is a valuable gadget.
 Wrap it around your head and you have both your hands free for anything.

 I have not listed Petzl headlights though Petzl's are more powerful.
 The quality of Black Diamond and Petzl however is different.